Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Maybe it was like this in the past, but the bus I took did not even go to Qiaotou village.

-Instead of turning left to Qiaotou village, we turned right to the Tiger Leaping Gorge Scenic Area Ticket Office (here), where a park staff member boarded the bus and charged everyone the park entrance fee (RMB 45).
+Instead of turning left to Qiaotou village, we turned right to the Tiger Leaping Gorge Scenic Area Ticket Office (here), where a park staff member boarded the bus and charged everyone (including me) the park entrance fee (RMB 45).

 A hand holding up a ticket to Tiger Leaping Gorge